'Leaving The Witness': The End Of The World As She Knew It, Upon Losing Her Religion

 At the end of her memoir, the narrative takes a sharp turn.
 Scorah moves to New York, falls in love, has a son.
 Then she suffers a different kind of trauma.
 On the very first day of sending her son to day care, he dies suddenly, hours after she had left him there.
 He was 3 months old.

 "I don't know how to describe the anguish," Scorah says.
 "The devastation was complete on every level.
 But as far as just finding meaning — it's interesting, because when I was a Jehovah's Witness, we had the answers to all life's disturbing questions, including: What happens when someone dies?
 Why would an innocent child die?
 Why would God allow that to happen?
-But the reality is ... if you have answers to all of life's questions, yes, it feels very meaningful; but if those answers aren't true, then that's also meaningless.
+But the reality is ... if you have answers to all of life's questions, yes, it feels very meaningful, but if those answers aren't true, then that's also meaningless.

 "There's a way through these kinds of things without religion.
 And I think mostly, I think it has to do with other people, and with love.
 That's what's brought meaning to life again for me."

 Life goes on for Scorah.
-She and her husband have a 3-year-old daughter now.
+She and her partner have a 3-year-old daughter now.
 And she says she has "gratitude" for the experience she went through.

 "I have so much gratitude to China because I know, for a fact, if I had not been in China, I would have still been a Jehovah's Witness who was thinking the world was going to end every day, and basically using my life for something that was effectually a myth," Scorah says.